Nagesh0137/Lagan-Bandhan-Frontend-/src/components/Header.md

-# Lagan Bandhan Matrimony - Enhanced Navbar
+# Jeevan Sobati Matrimony - Enhanced Navbar

 ## Overview

-This is a professional, modern, and fully responsive navbar designed specifically for the Lagan Bandhan matrimony website.
+This is a professional, modern, and fully responsive navbar designed specifically for the Jeevan Sobati matrimony website.
 The navbar features a beautiful gradient design, smooth animations, and matrimony-themed styling.

 ## ✨ Key Features